Property Owner Search

 Property Owner Lists for Sales Brokers

 Lists are tailored for geography and asset class focus.
 Sales brokers refine targeting by filtering for indicators that signal a property owner’s likeliness to sell.

-Property Owner Lists for Debt Brokers
+Property Owner Lists for Mortgage Brokers/Lenders

 Debt brokers use ownership lists to systematically prospect refinance opportunities.